dashpay/docs/masternodes/understanding.rst

   masternode following the `old process <https://docs.dash.org/en/stable/masternodes/setup.html>`_ and then work through the :ref:`upgrade procedure <dip3-upgrade>`.
-In this state, the masternode will continue to function in compatibility node, and all DIP3 related functions, such as payments to a separate address or percentage payments to operators, will not yet have any effect.
+In this state, the masternode will continue to function in compatibility mode, and all DIP3 related functions, such as payments to a separate address or percentage payments to operators, will not yet have any effect.
 The ``ownerKeyAddr`` and ``votingKeyAddr`` must also be identical until Spork 15 is enabled.